Another storm is brewing in the Caribbean. Here are what areas should be on alert

 By Mary Gilbert, CNN Meteorologist

-(CNN) — A new tropical system with the potential become Tropical Storm Sara is expected soon and is worth monitoring for impacts in the Caribbean, Mexico and United States.
+(CNN) — A new tropical system that will eventually strengthen into Tropical Storm Sara is expected soon and is worth monitoring for impacts in the Caribbean, Central America, Mexico and United States.

 Powerful, storm-disrupting upper-level winds protected the Gulf Coast from Hurricane Rafael last week, but there could be an opening for tropical trouble to reach the US next week.

-For now, it’s a fledgling area of stormy weather just south of Jamaica with a high chance of becoming a tropical depression over the next 48 hours, according to the National Hurricane Center.
+For now, it’s a fledgling area of stormy weather – dubbed Potential Tropical Cyclone Nineteen – just south of Jamaica, according to the National Hurricane Center.

+A hurricane watch is in effect for Punta Castilla to the Honduras-Nicaragua border and the Bay Islands, while a tropical storm warning is in place for Punta Sal to the same border and the Bay Islands, according to the NHC’s Thursday morning update.
+A tropical storm watch has also been issued from the Honduras-Nicaragua border to Puerto Cabezas.

+Hurricane conditions could arrive in the watch area by Friday, with tropical storm conditions expected to begin late Thursday.

-The system could strengthen into a tropical storm or a hurricane as it meanders over the very warm water of the western Caribbean Sea – the same body of water that fueled Rafael.
-It should drift toward Central America and stall in the area over the weekend and into early next week.
+It could eventually become a hurricane as it meanders over the very warm water of the western Caribbean Sea – the same body of water that fueled Rafael.
+It will then drift toward Central America and stall in the area over the weekend and into early next week.

+Residents in Honduras, Belize, and the Yucatán Peninsula should monitor local weather updates, as these alerts indicate potential hurricane conditions within 48 hours.

+Heavy rainfall is forecast to lead to life-threatening flash flooding and mudslides across Central America later this week and over the weekend, particularly affecting Honduras, Belize, El Salvador and western Nicaragua, the NHC said.

+By early next week, it may threaten Belize and the Yucatán Peninsula with serious storm surge and damaging winds, so residents should prepare their hurricane plans.
+The potential impacts on the eastern Gulf of Mexico, including Florida, the Florida Keys, and Cuba, remain uncertain, and those in these areas should closely monitor forecasts.

+The storm will bring “life-threatening and potentially catastrophic” flooding rainfall up to 30 inches to Honduras and double-digit rainfall totals to other parts of Central America, the NHC warned.

-Forecast scenarios diverge drastically from there and hinge on how close the system gets to the Central American coast.
+Forecast scenarios diverge drastically beyond Central America and hinge on how close the system gets to the coast.
+The official forecast from the hurricane center has the system hugging the coast of Honduras over the weekend, but this could change.

 US threat?